Sukhman-123/health-hub-portal/README.md

-## Welcome to your Lovable project
+## Welcome to the Health Hub Portal

 The only requirement for this project is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)